M.A and M.Sc. Degree Requirements

 Courses will be chosen in consultation with the student’s Supervisor, but normally will include:

-- AHSC 5P00: Philosophical & Methodological Issues in Applied Health Sciences (required by both MA and MSc candidates)and,
+- AHSC 5P01: Current issues in Applied Health Sciences (required by both MA and MSc candidates) and,

-- AHSC 5P07 or AHSC 5P17: Research Methods – Quantitative or Qualitative Analysis (one of these two (or graduate level equivalent) courses is required) and,
+- AHSC 5P27 or AHSC 5P37: Research Methods – Quantitative or Qualitative Analysis (one of these two (or graduate level equivalent) courses is required) and,

 - two 0.5 full course equivalent elective courses at the graduate level, of which at least one MUST be from the offerings of the FAHS Graduate Program